 The Bearded Gentleman is an entertaining, witty, and useful guide to facial hair styles and the men who wear them.

 In this book, you’ll learn:

-How to choose the right beard or mustache for your face
+- How to choose the right beard, mustache or sideburns for your face shape

 About the authors

 Allan Peterkin’s previous books include One Thousand Beards: A Cultural History of Facial Hair, featured in Time, Esquire, and The New Yorker.